ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - In operations, they are used for optimizing processes and supply chain management.
 - **ShopSmart Example**: ShopSmart applies decision trees for targeted marketing campaigns, predicting product demand, and optimizing inventory management based on customer purchasing patterns.

 - **ShopSmart**

 ShopSmart uses decision trees to classify whether a user is likely to click on a product advertisement (*classification tree*).
 The tree splits data based on features like product category, user browsing history, and discount percentage.
 For example, users browsing electronics with a discount >20% may have a high likelihood of clicking the ad, enabling targeted campaigns.

-For regression tasks (*regression tree*), ShopSmart predicts a user’s total spending by analyzing factors like product prices, shopping frequency, and seasonal trends, helping forecast revenue and optimize marketing efforts.

 ---